- Ljubljana Food Guide

 Though we’ve enjoyed different coffee experiences all over the world from Cape Town to Hanoi, Ziferblat’s vibe was new to us with its unique pricing structure and chill co-working vibe.
 Originally started in Russia but now also operating in the UK, Ukraine, Mongolia and Slovenia, Ziferblat charges by the minute instead of by the drink or snack.
 During our visits, the cost was €3 per hour (maxed daily at €7) for all the coffee and cookies we could ingest.

-Ziferblat is located at Vegova ulica 8, 1000 Ljubljana, Slovenia.
+Ziferblat was located at Vegova ulica 8, 1000 Ljubljana, Slovenia.
+It is now permanently closed.

 Beyond coffee, Ljubljana has a cafe culture that serves copious amounts of Slovenian wine and local craft beer.
 If you’re not sure where to drink, we recommend the following watering holes: